MariosAvraam/dog-breed-identifier-website/README.md

 ```
 Replace `YOUR_API_KEY` with the key you obtained from API Ninjas.

+## About `class_labels.txt`
+The `class_labels.txt` file contains the names of the dog breeds that the model has been trained on.
+Each line in the file represents a unique breed.
+This file is used by the application to map the model's predictions to the corresponding breed names.

 ## Contributing
 Feel free to fork this repository, make changes, and submit pull requests.
 Any contributions are welcome!